analystibpateladesh/screen_assist/README.md

 # Screen Assist Win

-`Screen Assist Win` is a Windows desktop MVP for the workflow you described:
+`Screen Assist (Helpix)` is a Windows desktop MVP for the workflow you described:

 - a small floating launcher that stays available
 - one-click screenshot capture